Applications of Siegel's Lemma to a system of linear forms and its minimal points: A system of linear forms

 The second purpose is to use a very similar method to derive conditions under which a given number $\ell$ of {\em consecutive} minimal points are linearly independent.
 For $\ell=n+m$, this question results in studying the regularity of the quadratic matrices whose columns are these best approximations, a classical topic.
 In Section~\ref{cri}, we want to treat the case $\ell<n+m$, with emphasis on $\ell=3$.
-We also treat the special case of $\Theta$ on the Veronese curve (remark: only partly available in printed version).